Mahak008/IGDTUW-Complaint-Resolution-System/README.md

 ## Introduction

-This project is a web application developed with Spring Boot, utilizing HTML, CSS, and Bootstrap for the frontend.
-It employs MongoDB as the database for storing data and Maven for dependency management.
+This project is a university complaint resolution system developed with Spring Boot, featuring a frontend built using HTML, CSS, and Bootstrap.
+MongoDB is employed for managing and storing complaint data, while Maven handles dependency management.
+The system streamlines the complaint submission, tracking, and resolution process to enhance administrative efficiency and transparency.

 ## Features